mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 IMAGE_FSTYPES = "ext4"
 ```

 !
 The machine `<YOUR-MACHINE>` needs to be integrated with Mender before it will work correctly; most notably U-Boot needs the required features and integration.
 Please see [Device integration](../../devices) for more information.
-If you are building for a Mender [reference device](../../getting-started/what-is-mender#mender-reference-devices), you can use `vexpress-qemu` or `beaglebone`.
+You can also use `vexpress-qemu` or `beaglebone`, as these devices are pre-integrated into `meta-mender`.

 !!!
 The size of the disk image (`.sdimg`) should match the total size of your storage so you do not leave unused space; see [the variable MENDER_STORAGE_TOTAL_SIZE_MB](../variables#mender_storage_total_size_mb) for more information.
 Mender automatically selects the file system types it builds into the disk image, which is used for initial flash provisioning, based on the `IMAGE_FSTYPES` variable.
 See the [section on file system types](../../devices/partition-layout#file-system-types) for more information.